Keto Sausage Balls

 Each one has 0.4g net carbs.
 I eat four as a serving, so that's under 2g net carbs for a solid, filling portion.
 The pork panko is what keeps them this low, since it's essentially zero carb compared to almond flour.

-How do you get sausage balls to stick together?
+How do you get them to stick together without Bisquick?

-I rely on the cream cheese as my binder.
+I rely on cream cheese as my binder.
 The key is making sure it's fully softened before mixing.
-If I pull it straight from the fridge, the mixture ends up crumbly.
+If I pull it straight from the fridge, the mixture ends up crumbly and I get pockets that don't hold.
 When my cream cheese is room temperature, the balls hold their shape perfectly.
 If the mixture still seems dry, I add water one teaspoon at a time until it's tacky enough to roll.

 Can I use ground turkey or chicken instead of pork sausage?